 Losing a family member is never easy, but the loss of a loved one due to another person’s wrongdoing or negligence can be unbearable.
-The State of Florida recognizes the mental anguish and financial hardship that is created by such a loss and passed legislation that allows survivors to collect damages against a responsible party.
+Florida recognizes the mental anguish and financial hardship that is created by such a loss and passed legislation that allows survivors to collect damages against a responsible party.

 In the tragic event that you have lost a loved one, contact our office to speak directly with an experienced trial lawyer.
 All consultations are free and without obligation to retain our services.